 Go hiking in Andros

-If you are visiting Andros in spring or autumn, you should definitely go hiking.
-There is a very long network of hiking trails and paths on this mountainous, wild island.
+Andros is one of the best Greek islands to go hiking.
+There is a very long network of hiking trails and paths on the mountainous, wild island.

 Works to clear, maintain and signpost the hiking paths were undertaken in recent years.
 At least 150 kms of trails have been cleared by the combined efforts of the Cyclades Prefecture and several groups of volunteers, such as Andros Routes.